-- 1. Riprapped Aprons: All storm drain pipe outlets and the inlet and outlet of culverts will have riprap aprons to protect against scour and deterioration. - 2.
-Topsoil, Seed, and Mulch: All areas disturbed during construction, but not subject to other restoration (paving, riprap, etc.) will be loamed, limed, fertilized, seeded, and mulched.
+- 1. Riprapped Aprons: All storm drain pipe outlets and the inlet and outlet of have riprap aprons to protect against scour and deterioration. - 2.
+Topsoil, Seed, and Mulch: All areas disturbed during construction, but other restoration (paving, riprap, etc.) will be loamed, limed, fertilized, mulched.

-Seeded Preparation: Use stockpiled materials spread to the depths shown on the plans, if available.
+Seeded Preparation: Use stockpiled materials spread to the depths shown available.
 Approved topsoil substitutes may be used.
-Grade the site as needed.
+Grade the site as r a.

-a.
 Seeding will be completed by August 15 of each year.
-Late season seeding may be done between August 15 and October 15.
-Areas not seeded or which do not obtain satisfactory growth by October 15, will be seeded with Aroostook Rye or mulched.
-After November 1, or the first killing frost, disturbed areas will be seeded at double the specified application rates, mulched, and anchored.
+Late season done between August 15 and October 15.
+Areas not seeded or which satisfactory growth by October 15, will be seeded with Aroostook Rye After November 1, or the first killing frost, disturbed areas will be see the specified application rates, mulched, and anchored.

 PERMANENT SEEDING SPECIFICATIONS OUTSIDE OF SOLAR ARRAY FOOTPRINT

-Mixture: Roadside (lbs/acre) Lawn (lbs/acre)
+Mixture: Roadside (Ibs/acre) Lawn (Ibs/acre)

 Kentucky Bluegrass 20 55

 White Clover 5 0

 Creeping Red Fescue 20 55

 Perennial Ryegrass 5 15

 - b.
 Provide New England Meadow mix seed in areas of solar array - c.
 Mulch in accordance with specifications for temporary mulching. - d.
-If permanent vegetated stabilization cannot be established due to the season of the year, all exposed and disturbed areas not to undergo further disturbance are to have dormant seeding applied and be temporarily mulched to protect the site. - 3.
-Ditches and Channels: All ditches on-site will be lined with North American Green S75 erosion control mesh (or an approved equal) upon installation of loam and seed. - F. WINTER CONSTRUCTION AND STABILIZATION - 1.
-Natural Resource Protection: During winter construction, a double-row of sediment barriers (i.e., silt fence backed with hay bales or erosion control mix) will be placed between any natural resource and the disturbed area.
-Projects crossing the natural resource will be protected a minimum distance of 100 feet on either side from the resource. - 2.
-Sediment Barriers: During frozen conditions, sediment barriers may consist of erosion control mix berms or any other recognized sediment barriers as frozen soil prevents the proper installation of hay bales or silt fences.
+If permanent vegetated stabilization cannot be established due to the year, all exposed and disturbed areas not to undergo further disturbed dormant seeding applied and be temporarily mulched to protect the s - 3.
+Ditches and Channels: All ditches on-site will be lined with North Americ erosion control mesh (or an approved equal) upon installation of loam - F. WINTER CONSTRUCTION AND STABILIZATION - 1.
+Natural Resource Protection: During winter construction, a double-row of barriers (i.e., silt fence backed with hay bales or erosion control mix) will between any natural resource and the disturbed area.
+Projects crossing resource will be protected a minimum distance of 100 feet on either side resource. - 2.
+Sediment Barriers: During frozen conditions, sediment barriers may con control mix berms or any other recognized sediment barriers as frozen proper installation of hay bales or silt fences.